 I had to test the bike twice; the first time I got anxious and started crying for no reason I understood.
 A few days I was exhausted or headachey and needed to rest.
 Today I finally test the treadmill.
 I drive to UNC Wellness Center, and phrases of Leonard Cohen’s “Hallelujah” ring through my mind;

-“You had faith, but you needed proof,
+“Your faith was strong, but you needed proof,

 You saw her bathing on the roof,